-This weekly wrap up is designed to share the blogs, websites and/or businesswomen that I found particularly helpful this week.
-Being true to your core can be challenging for those who spend too much time and energy listening to the dictates of the world around them.
+This weekly wrap up was designed to share the blogs, websites and/or businesswomen that I found particularly helpful this week.
 My top blog picks this week center around how to keep your cool when the heat is on.
 Enjoy!

 Woman of Excellence

 I am so pleased to present Brene Brown (@BreneBrown) with our Woman of Excellence Award this week.
 I started following Dr. Brown a couple of months ago after viewing her amazing Tedx Houston presentation on The Power of Vulnerability.
 I was blown away by her wisdom and insight, and have been a fan ever since.

 If you haven’t been following this amazing woman, I highly recommend that you rectify that mistake today.
 Dr. Brown is an expert on the topics of vulnerability, courage, authenticity (one of my favorites), and shame.
 You will learn how to embrace your potential by working and living from a place of authenticity and self-worth.
 Let go of your need to be perfect, and just love being you.

 Check out her latest blog post and challenge to make your online space “cruelty, cage, and copying free.”
 Follow her on Twitter @BreneBrown.
 You won’t be sorry you took the time. 🙂

 That wraps up this post.
 I hope you enjoyed my picks for the week.